 Oakland Raiders at Carolina Panthers (-8.5)

-Here’s a tricky line, because the Panthers aren’t exactly lighting up the standings, yet Cam Newton has played very well over the last month.
-The Raiders have a solid pass game and can move the ball down the field, but have had trouble stopping opponents, with exception to last week, when the Raiders blanked the Chiefs.
-In the trenches, the Panthers are 7th in sacks with 36, while the Raiders are 31st with just 21 total on the year.
-That leaves me to believe that Cam Newton could have plenty of time in the pocket – and with the way he’s been playing – this could be bad news for the Oakland defense.
-Combine that with the fact that the Raiders have to travel from the west to the east coast, and that’s another advantage to the Panthers.
+Here’s a tricky line, because the Panthers aren’t exactly lighting up the standings.
+Yet, Cam Newton has played great over the last month.
+The Raiders have a solid pass game and can move the ball down the field.
+But Oakland has trouble stopping opponents, with exception to last week (a shutout of the Chiefs).
+In the trenches, the Panthers are 7th in sacks with 36, while the Raiders are 31st with just 21 total.
+Therefore, Cam Newton should have plenty of time in the pocket.
+With the way he’s playing, that could be bad news for the Oakland defense.
+The Raiders also have to travel from the west to the east coast (yet another advantage to the Panthers).
 Finally, Carolina’s pass defense is 10th in yards allowed, but the rest of the unit’s numbers are in the middle of the pack.
-Still, I keep coming back to Oakland’s lack of a pass rush, and because of that, I’m taking Carolina to cover at home.
+I keep coming back to Oakland’s lack of a pass rush.
+Because of that, give me the Panthers to cover at home.

 KP’s Pick: Carolina